jxjo/Xoptfoil2/docs/run_xoptfoil2/cpu_threads.md

 /
 ```

-If `nThreads` is positive, then this number of threads will be used.
-If `nThreads` is negative, then the maximum avaiable number of threads will bei reduced by `nThreads`.
+If `nThreads` is positive, that number of threads is used.
+If `nThreads` is negative, the maximum available thread count is reduced by `nThreads`.

 In this example an optimization was just started using all available threads.